MilkyRaven/placementInternational/README.md

-#
+## This assignment was built with:
+⭐️ Node.js
+⭐️ HTTP client Axios
+⭐️ Cheerio library
+⭐️ Express.js
+⭐️ csv-stringify package

+## How to use it?
-Axios, Cheerio, Express, fs, stringify node index.js (rewrites the .csv) the spreadsheet -> saved_jobs.csv
+Just type node index.js on the terminal.
+This will rewrite the saved_jobs.csv document included.